kjottkake/OSreview/README.md

 ## Chapter 10 File Systems

 1. In an EXT-filesystem, how many inodes does a file have?
+	1.1 What the hell are inodes?
+	The Linux file system relies on inodes.

 2. Hva menes med ekstern og intern fragmentering i forbindelse med en fil?